vshanka23/snakemake_rnaseq/README.md

 If you use this pipeline, please cite the following:

 - COBRE Grant (P20 GM139767) for support for use of Clemson University Center for Human Genetics Research Core facilities
-- Clemson University Center for Human Genetics Bioinformatics and Statistics Laboratory
+- Clemson University Center for Human Genetics Bioinformatics and Statistics Core

 # Prerequisites
 ***only install these if not running the pipeline on CUCHG's HPC***